daveho/daveho.github.com/_posts/2023-03-31-sony-and-monoprice-headphones.md

 should work.
 I have used [these ones](https://www.amazon.com/dp/B093D1THX9) on a set of MDR-V4s, but they should work on the MDR-7502s as well.

-See also: The Sony MDR-V2 headphones are similar.
+See also: Sony MDR-V2 headphones are similar.

 ## Sony MDR-7506